What to expect from a HMRC tax investigation

 The information they ask for will depend on what they’re investigating, so the letter will state exactly what they require.

-However it’s vital to understand that HMRC will often request documents which you may not actually be required to provide by law.
+However, it’s vital to understand that HMRC will often request documents that you may not actually be required to provide by law.
 In fact, it has been known for HMRC to ask for documents or records over and above those that you need to retain.